China allows gold imports via Beijing, sources say, amid reserves buying talk

 Central banks tend to be very secretive about their gold purchases and sales because prices are extremely sensitive to their trades.
 Rumours last year of Cyprus selling its gold reserves to prop up finances sent the metal down more than 10 percent over two days - its biggest such decline in 30 years.

-Gold has traditionally been imported from Hong Kong into Shenzhen, where nearly 70 percent of the Chinese gold jewelery business is located.
+Gold has traditionally been imported from Hong Kong into Shenzhen, where nearly 70 percent of the Chinese gold jewellery business is located.
 Shanghai was opened up as a second port last year.

 Only banks are allowed to import gold into China.
-Industrial and Commercial Bank of China Ltd (601398.SS), Agricultural Bank of China Ltd (601288.SS), ANZ (ANZ.AX) and HSBC (HSBA.L) are among the 12 banks that can import gold.
+Industrial and Commercial Bank of China Ltd, Agricultural Bank of China Ltd, ANZ and HSBC are among the 12 banks that can import gold.

 'TOO TRANSPARENT'